lucas-albers-lz4/irr/docs/troubleshooting.md

 **Solution:**
 - Default strategy is prefix-source-registry
-- Use --path-strategy flag to select different strategy
+- Use --strategy flag to select different strategy
 - Check documentation for available strategies

 #### Source Registry Filtering